polterguy/magic-menu/help-files/Magic Menu/01 - Introduction.md

 #### Conversations with your computer

-Due to that the Magic Menu's structure is hierarchical, and actually implemented as a tree structure - This allows you to implement somewhat of a _"conversational type of interaction"_, which just so happens to seem very intuitive for the human brain.
+Due to that the Magic Menu's structure is hierarchical, and actually implemented as a tree structure - This allows you to implement somewhat of a _"conversational type of user interface"_, which just so happens to seem very intuitive for the human brain.
 For instance, by default there is a menu item called _"Translate something"_.
 This menu item, if chosen, will ask the user _"What language do you wish to translate to"_, at which point you can answer _"Arabic"_, _"Norwegian"_, etc.